styloooo/CourseProject/README.md

 python manage.py test
 ```

-This repo includes coverage testing dependencies for determining what lines in a module have been executed.
+This repo includes coverage testing dependencies for determining what lines in a module have been executed by tests.
 When executed from the project root, this command runs all project tests, generates a coverage report, and opens that report in a browser:

 ```sh
 coverage run manage.py test indexer -v 2 && coverage html && open htmlcov/index.html